 Upper Beeding Primary School has a named Special Educational Needs & Disabilities Co-ordinator (SENCo, Dr Gwilliam) who has gained the National Award for Special Educational Needs (NASENCo) and is a member of the school's Senior Leadership Team.
-The school also has a named Governor responsible for SEND (Mrs Catherine Howe).
-They ensure that the Upper Beeding Special Educational Needs and Disabilities policy works within the guidelines and inclusion policies of the Special Educational Needs and Disabilities (SEND) Code of Practice (2014), the Local Education Authority, Equality Act 2010 and other policies current within the school.
+The school also has a named Governor responsible for SEND (Mrs Mary Milne).
+They ensure that the Upper Beeding Special Educational Needs and Disabilities policy works within the guidelines and inclusion policies of the Special Education Authority, Equality Act 2010 and other policies current within the school.